-Support For Healthcare Transparency
+Support For Healthcare Price Transparency

 They generally argue that price transparency is necessary for free market forces to take effect and lower prices across the board.
-Furthermore, this transparency will better allow patients to shop for healthcare by comparing price and quality and ultimately make a value judgement – why pay for a $3,000 X-ray when they can go down the street and pay $250 for the same thing?
+Furthermore, this healthcare price transparency will better allow patients to shop for healthcare by comparing price and quality and ultimately make a value judgement – why pay for a $3,000 X-ray when they can go down the street and pay $250 for the same thing?

 Additionally – making prices known will allow insurance companies to see when their competitors have received a better deal from hospitals – and fight to receive that same deal.
 This will create downward pressure on pricing across the board – ultimately saving consumers money as their healthcare premiums decrease.

-Opposition to Healthcare Price Transparency
+Opposition to Healthcare Pricing Transparency

 Trade groups for hospitals and the insurance industry tend to be the most vocal opponents of the order – arguing that the transparency will backfire and result in raising (rather than lowering) prices across the board.
 The American Hospital Association issued a statement arguing that price transparency could “undermine the competitive forces of private market dynamics and result in increased prices.
 Additionally, Matt Eyles, CEO of America’s Health Insurance Plans issued a separate statement arguing that this will “reduce competition and push prices higher”.